brettinternet/brettinternet.github.io/content/slackbot/_index.md

 ## Features

-- "Obituaries" to get notified when users removed (or added) from the Slack organization
+- "Obituaries" to get notified when users are removed (or added) from the Slack organization
 - Configurable chat responses and reactions
 - AI Chat with a variety of prompted, unhinged, and sticky personas per user
 - Configurable by environment variables and yaml; secrets can also be mounted to a file